Ghalib ki Haveli: History

-Ghalib lived in this Haveli for a long period of his life after he came from Agra.
-While staying at this Haveli, he wrote his Urdu and Persian ‘diwans’.
-Many a year after Ghalib's death the place housed shops inside it until the year of 1999 after which the government acquired a portion of it and renovated it.
-It was given a special touch with the use of Mughal Lakhori bricks, sandstone & a wooden entrance gate to recreate the 19th century period.
+Ghalib lived in this haveli for a long period of his life after he came from Agra.
+While staying at this haveli, he wrote his Urdu and Persian ‘diwans’ (Diwan-e-Ghalib).
+Years after Ghalib's death the place housed shops inside it until the year 1999 after which the government acquired a portion of it and renovated it.
+It was given a special touch with the use of Mughal lakhori bricks, sandstone and a wooden entrance gate to recreate the 19th-century period.